-The ad pictured above ran for 23 days on Outbrain, a platform which populates ads on websites like local online news sites, Meta (Instagram and Facebook) and LinkedIn.
+The ad pictured above (in uploaded document) ran for 23 days on Outbrain, a platform which populates ads on websites like local online news sites, Meta (Instagram and Facebook) and LinkedIn.
 Engagement with ad content led to thousands of visits to the online version of the Digital Skills and Opportunity Survey.
 ARConnect allocated more budget to Meta and LinkedIn ads because they generated a higher clickthrough rate and offered a better return on investment for the state:

-Table 2: Clickthrough rates for digital ads promoting the Digital Skills and Opportunity Survey
+Table 2: Clickthrough rates for digital ads promoting the Digital Skills and Opportunity Survey Platform Impressions Clicks Clickthrough rate